 Lectures and case studies use real-world examples to prepare participants to apply learning at their home organizations.
 The course covers both the technical design and pragmatic considerations of measuring impact with a randomized evaluation.

-- Techniques for incorporating randomization into program design.
+- Techniques for incorporating randomization into existing program designs

-- Techniques for the analysis and interpretation of results.
+- Techniques for data analysis and interpretation of results

-- How to maximize policy impact and assess the generalizability of research findings.
+- Strategies to maximize policy impact and assess the generalizability of research findings

-- How to understand and apply the results of randomized evaluations to your program.
+- Frameworks to understand and apply the results of prior randomized evaluations to your program

-Renowned academic researchers from MIT and other institutions lead sessions where participants can ask questions about how to generate rigorous evidence to inform decision-making.
+Renowned academic researchers from MIT, Harvard, and other institutions will lead sessions where participants can ask questions about how to generate rigorous evidence to inform decision-making.